pyVarad/leanring-kafka/Kafka commands - CLI.md

 sh-4.4$ kafka-console-consumer --bootstrap-server localhost:9092  --topic first_topic

 ```
 Note: We would not see the messages loaded before starting the consumer to do so we need to have additiona flag `--from-beginning`.
-However all messages once the consumer is up will be visible with the above command.
+Messages once the consumer is up will be visible with the above command (and not from beginning).
 Try publishing messages from another termnial using the `kafka-console-producer` utility discussed in the previous section.

 ```bash
 # From the producer terminal